 Designated critical habitat for the endangered tidewater goby overlaps with rivers in the action area where MBNMS conducts annual water sampling as part of Snapshot Day.
-The PCEs for designated critical habitat for tidewater goby are: persistent, shallow, stillto-slow moving lagoons, estuaries, and coastal streams that contain substrates suitable for the construction of burrows for reproduction, submerged and emerged aquatic vegetation that provides protection from predation and high flow events, or presence of a sandbar across the mouth of a lagoon or estuary during the late spring, summer, and fall providing relatively stable water levels and salinity (78 FR 8745).
-These essential features are present in the portions of the action area where Snapshot Day activities are conducted, however, ONMS does not expect that these activities would have any effect on these essential features.
+The primary constituent elements for designated critical habitat for tidewater goby are: persistent, shallow, still-to-slow moving lagoons, estuaries, and coastal streams that contain substrates suitable for the construction of burrows for reproduction, submerged and emerged aquatic vegetation that provides protection from predation and high flow events, or presence of a sandbar across the mouth of a lagoon or estuary during the late spring, summer, and fall providing relatively stable water levels and salinity (78 FR 8745).
+These essential features are present in the portions of the action area where Snapshot Day activities are conducted; however, ONMS does not expect that these activities would have any effect on these essential features.
 Any sampling conducted by volunteers would be limited in duration and would not impact water quality or quantity or substrate.
-Furthermore, because the activities that would occur in areas of critical habitat for the tidewater goby are highly infrequent (one day per year, less than four hours in duration), ONMS expects that that impacts to critical habitat for these species would be temporary and minor.
-Therefore, the proposed action would not adversely modify tidewater goby designated critical habitat.
+Furthermore, because the activities that would occur in areas of critical habitat for the tidewater goby are highly infrequent (one day per year, less than four hours in duration, and the volunteers would not enter the water), ONMS expects that impacts to critical habitat for these species would be temporary and minor.
+Therefore, the proposed action is not likely to result in adverse effects to tidewater goby or their designated critical habitat.